bbauska/W3Cx-2of5/README.md

 <h4>Where to place it?</h4>

-The meta declaration belongs inside the &lt;head&gt; element, and should be specified within the first 1024 bytes of your page.
+<p>The meta declaration belongs inside the &lt;head&gt; element, and should be
+specified within the first 1024 bytes of your page.
 So the earlier it is mentioned in your code, the better.

-W3C recommends placing it immediately after the opening &lt;head&gt; tag:
+W3C recommends placing it immediately after the opening &lt;head&gt; tag:</p>

 ```
   <!DOCTYPE html>